6a68/serp-telemetry-experiment/README.md

 I don't really use mercurial, so I'm keeping the git work-in-progress code here.

-TODO: document how to generate a diff for bugzilla.
+#### One way to generate a diff to upload to bugzilla:

+- For each file, just `diff -u /dev/null filename >> foo.patch`.
+This will append the contents to the patch.
+- The list of files that matters seems to be manifest.json, code/bootstrap.js, code/install.rdf.

 License: MPL 2.0